aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 Visit the [Firefox repository](https://github.com/magnolia1234/bypass-paywalls-firefox-clean) of Bypass Paywall Clean.

 **Notes**
-* This extension works best along side the adblocker [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en).
+* This extension works best alongside the adblocker [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en).
 * Do not delete extension's folder from your computer/smartphone or Bypass Paywalls Clean will disappear at restart.
 * Every time you open Chrome it may warn you about running extensions in developer mode, just click 🗙 to keep the extension enabled.
 * You will be logged out for any site you have checked.